cfw-guide/dsi.cfw.guide/docs/ro_RO/get-started.md

 :::

 1. Insert your SD card into your PC
-1. Download the latest release of [TWiLight Menu++](https://github.com/DS-Homebrew/TWiLightMenu/releases/latest/download/TWiLightMenu-DSi.7z)
+2. Download the latest release of [TWiLight Menu++](https://github.com/DS-Homebrew/TWiLightMenu/releases/latest/download/TWiLightMenu-DSi.7z)
    - If it does not download, open the [release page](https://github.com/DS-Homebrew/TWiLightMenu/releases/latest), and download `TWiLightMenu-DSi.7z`
-1. Descarcă ultima versiune a [dumpTool](https://github.com/zoogie/dumpTool/releases/latest/download/dumpTool.nds)
+3. Download the latest release of [dumpTool](https://github.com/zoogie/dumpTool/releases/latest/download/dumpTool.nds)
-1. Open `TWiLightMenu-DSi.7z`
+4. Open `TWiLightMenu-DSi.7z`
    - If you're using Windows, ensure 7-Zip is installed, then follow these steps:
      1. Right-click on `TWiLightMenu-DSi.7z`
-        1. If using Windows 11, click `Show more options`
+     2. If using Windows 11, click `Show more options`
-        1. Hover over `7-zip`
+     3. Hover over `7-zip`
-        1. Click `Open archive`
+     4. Click `Open archive`
-1. Copy the `_nds` folder from `TWiLightMenu-DSi.7z` to the root of your SD card
+5. Copy the `_nds` folder from `TWiLightMenu-DSi.7z` to the root of your SD card
-1. Copy the `BOOT.NDS` file from `TWiLightMenu-DSi.7z` to the root of your SD card
+6. Copy the `BOOT.NDS` file from `TWiLightMenu-DSi.7z` to the root of your SD card
-1. Close `TWiLightMenu-DSi.7z`
+7. Close `TWiLightMenu-DSi.7z`
-1. Copy the `dumpTool.nds` file to the root of your SD card
+8. Copy the `dumpTool.nds` file to the root of your SD card

 ::: tip